The John Carroll School

 Table of contents

 I designed and developed a modernized web presence for the John Carroll School.
-This was my first significant professional project, working independently to meet design, development, and client management needs.

 Context